zixiao-ye/cppcourse/README.md

 > origin  git@gitlab.lrz.de:cppcourse/ws2022/your-username_tasks.git (fetch)
 > origin  git@gitlab.lrz.de:cppcourse/ws2022/your-username_tasks.git (push)
 ```
-which tells us, that remote with the name origin (your GitLab repo) points to your local repo.
-To add the [base repo](https://gitlab.lrz.de/cppcourse/ws2022/tasks) use:
+which tells us, that your local git repo knows a remote git repo with the name `origin`, which is your personal GitLab repo.

+Now you need to add "[the course organizer's](https://gitlab.lrz.de/cppcourse/ws2022/tasks)" repo so you can get new tasks from us.
+To register it as a new remote repo, run:
 ```console
 $ git remote add upstream git@gitlab.lrz.de:cppcourse/ws2022/tasks.git
 ```
-This command adds a the base repo as `upstream`.
+Now you've added our git base repo as `upstream`.
 Again, you can verify that it was added:
 ```console
 $ git remote -v